ihmccreery/sjfnw/README.md

 To check test coverage, install [coverage.py](http://nedbatchelder.com/code/coverage/), then do

-`sh check_coverage.sh`
+`./scripts/coverage.sh`

-which will output coverage details as html files in `/.coverage-html`
+which will output coverage details as html files in `./coverage-html`

 ## Project conventions